JNRowe/jnrowe.github.io/articles/tips/Instant_web_server.rst

 All our Linux systems at the office include busybox_, and in the configuration we use the httpd_ applet is built.
 It is very lightweight, and incredibly stable.
-I often use it when testing or as a weak way to transfer files between hosts when avahi_ isn't available or is too much hassle.
+I often use it when testing or as a weak way to transfer files between hosts when avahi_ isn’t available or is too much hassle.
 In my bash_ configuration I have a little functions to start up a ``busybox httpd`` server:

 .. code-block:: bash